Boobae-Vivian/SQL-TASK-1-Employee-Database-Management/README.md

 1. Create a comprehensive database named 'Staff'.
 Within this database, create two tables, 'Staff_Info' and 'Staff_Salary', with specific constraints to ensure data integrity and accuracy.
 The structure of the tables should include the following columns:
    - 'Staff_Info' (ID, Name, Age, DOE, Contract_Duration)
    - 'Staff_Salary' (ID, Salary, Yearly_Increment)
-2. Insert into 'staff_info' and 'staff_salary' ten (10) rows of informations
+2. Insert into 'staff_info' and 'staff_salary', ten (10) rows of informations
 3. Construct SQL queries to extract specific details:
    - The Name and Age from the 'Staff_Info' table.
    - The ID and Salary from the 'Staff_Salary' table.